 In total, I spent three days at the ITG conference.
 During that time, I attended several concerts and master classes with topics ranging from tips for comeback players, to the history of the cornet.
 My favorite master classes included a presentation by Dave Monette and an outstanding clinic and performance by the Atlanta Symphony trumpet section.
 The latter provided another opportunity to hear Thomas Hooten in person (I first heard him at the 2008 Atlanta Trumpet Festival).
 In general, I'm not much of a fan of classical trumpet playing, but listening to him as he played one gorgeous piece after another brought tears to my eyes.
 I can't imagine being that good at anything.

 Here's a photo from Joe Gransden's Big Band, led by Gordon Vernick, with soloist Andrea Tofanelli.

 I suppose I could share some notes from the trumpet master classes, or tell you about the practice mute I bought, but I'm sure most of you aren't interested in a bunch of trumpet talk.
 On second thought, I will tell you about the mute, since it might save you some money.
 A few months ago I purchased the Best Brass plastic practice mute so I could practice in hotel rooms when I travel.
 It's a very quiet mute, but the poor intonation makes it all but impossible to use while ear training.
 I've wanted to find something better for my needs and ITG's large collection of vendors made it easy to try one mute after another, back to back.
 By far, my favorite mute was the sshhmute, which is a about half the price of the Best Brass mute.
-The sshhmute isn't as quiet as the Best Brass practice mutes (plastic or metal), but the intonation is solid, especially for a mute.
-Having already used the sshhmute during a few practice sessions at home, I know it will serve me well when I travel.
+The sshhmute isn't as quiet as the Best Brass practice mutes (plastic or metal), but the intonation is definitely better.

 JAM SESSION WITH TYRONE JACKSON